Alessandro-Salerno/SalernOS-Kernel/README.md

 The source tree is structured as follows:
 * `src` Contains all the source code for the core parts of the kernel
 * `include` Contains "libraries" ahd headers that are mostly independent from other kernel components (`kerninc.h` is an exception)
-* `kstd` Contains a pseudo C tandard Library for the kernel
+* `kstd` Contains a pseudo C Standard Library for the kernel
 * `klib` Contains code that is dependent on other parts of the kernel (Such as `kstd`, `include` and `src`), but are not important enough to keep inside the core source
 * `make` Contains files included by the main `Makefile`
 * `obj` Is created by the `Makefile` and contains the object files (`.o`) derived from the compilation of the kernel